NICHOLAS85/z-a-eval/README.md

 ## How it works

-The output of a slow command is redirected to a file located within the plugin/snippets directory.
-The next time the plugin/snippet is loaded, this file will be sourced instead of running the slow command, speeding up shell startup.
+The output of a slow initialization command is redirected to a file located within the plugin/snippets directory and sourced while loading.
+The next time the plugin/snippet is loaded, this file will be sourced skipping the need to run the initialization command.

 ## The Ice Modifiers Provided By The Annex